haas85/pickers/README.md

-Quo.Pickers for lungo 2
+Pickers
 =======================
-Collection of pickers (Date picker and time picker) based on Quo.
+Collection of pickers (Date picker and time picker) based.

-The master branch contains the ones optimized for lungo 2 and there is a branch for the ones optimized for lungo 1.2 or quo 2.1

 How to use them